MSc Science and Health Communication / Overview

 Please note that this MSc is not a course in communication science and does not specialise in marketing, advertising, or corporate communication.

-- Develop the skills you need for a career in science and health related media, science policy, museums, outreach, PR and many other sectors, as well as research.
+- Develop the skills you need for a career in science and health-related media, science policy, museums, outreach and engagement, and many other sectors, as well as research.

-- Explore specialised forms of science and health communication through a mentored project and a research project.
+- Explore science and health communication research and practice.

 Policy on additional costs